 - The opportunity of each party for future acquisitions of capital assets and income

-- The contribution or dissipation of each party in the acquisition, preservation, depreciation or appreciation of the marital property, including the contribution of a party as homemaker
+- The contribution or dissipation of each party in the acquisition, preservation, depreciation, or appreciation of the marital property, including the contribution of a party as a homemaker

 - The value of the property set apart to each party

 - The standard of living of the parties established during the marriage

 - The economic circumstances of each party, including Federal, State, and local tax ramifications, at the time the division of property is to become effective

 - Whether the party will be serving as the custodian of any dependent minor children

 Pennsylvania courts do not take marital misconduct into account whenever distributing marital assets and property.

 Call our office at (215) 515-8464 for more information.